cnpm/cnpmjs.org/docs/web/readme.md

 ## Usage

-use our npm client [cnpm](https://github.com/cnpm/cnpm)(More suitable with cnpmjs.org and gzip support), you can get our client throw npm:
+use our npm client [cnpm](https://github.com/cnpm/cnpm)(More suitable with cnpmjs.org and gzip support), you can get our client through npm:

 ```
 npm install -g cnpm --registry=http://r.cnpmjs.org